The Association shall be known as “The Earl’s Court Square Residents’ Association”.

 6.1 The management of the Association shall be vested in an Executive Committee appointed in accordance with these Rules, to whom all powers in carrying out the Objectives of the Association are hereby delegated.

-6.2 The Executive Committee shall consist of ten elected members with power to co-opt for the current year.
+6.2 The Executive Committee shall consist of twelve elected members with power to co-opt for the current year.

 6.3 The Executive Committee shall elect its own Chairman, Secretary and Treasurer from amongst the number.